rizinorg/rz-hexagon/README.md

 ### Requirements

-- For formatting we need `clang-format-13`.
+- For formatting we need `clang-format`.
 If it is not available on your distribution, you can install it from https://apt.llvm.org/.

 - Python requirements are in `requirements.txt`
 - As a developer you also need `black`, `flake8`, `reuse`.